Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Even photos are lies—they frame reality rather than capturing it. - **Peter Cawdron, Generation of Vipers**
 - Conjoiner ships were here, too: sleek and black, as if chiselled from space itself. - **Alastair Reynolds, Revelation Space**
 - They would learn of their implants, and how they enabled a second layer to be draped over reality, one that could be shaped into any form imaginable. - **Alastair Reynolds, Revelation Space**
+- OneWeb was founded to bring the world closer together, but that is hard to do when the world is falling apart. - **[Eric Berger](https://arstechnica.com/science/2022/03/russia-places-extraordinary-demands-on-oneweb-prior-to-satellite-launch/)**
+- I never desire to converse with a man who has written more than he has read. - **Samuel Johnson**
+- Crispy is the front of your teeth, crunchy is the back of your teeth.
+- Our problem-solving skills can often be overshadowed by our problem-creating abilities.